Computer Literacy: What It Was and Eventually Became

 “In 1978, I wrote a paper entitled, ‘The Next Great Crisis in American Education: Computer Literacy’,” explains Molnar.
 “It was reprinted in about a dozen publications and caused a minor stir.
 It is sort of ironic, because literacy programs were vogue, but no one knew exactly what computer literacy was or should be.
 Several writers tried to define it, but there was no broad consensus about what all students should know about computers.
 We liked the term because it was broad enough that we could get all of the various introductory programs together under one roof.”

 While computer literacy would remain a vague term, it was also a term that would experience widespread uptake in the 1980s to early 2000s.
-A search on WorldCat reveals that since the late 1970s, over 14,000 book titles and over 30,000 journal articles on the subject of computer literacy have been published.
+A search on WorldCat reveals that since the late 1970s, over 14,000 book titles and over 30,000 journal articles on the subject have been published.
 In addition, 121 journals and magazines have adopted the term as a title over the past forty years.

 A 1985 article published in the Journal of Higher Education defined computer literacy as “that compendium of knowledge and skill which ordinary, educated people need to have about computers in order to function effectively at work and in their private lives in American society for the remainder of this century.”
 The article also emphasized several key skills that are part of this new literacy, including word processing, the ability to use spreadsheet programs, and the ability to use a computer to retrieve and share information.